ProjectLemon/ProjectLemon.github.io/_posts/template.md

 title:  "Another Post"

 ### Optional:
-date:   2016-03-03 16:00 # If you would like to specify time
+date:   2016-03-03 16:00   # Only if you would like to specify time

 tags: [tag1, tag2]
+category: category1
-category: category1 # category must be one of following: Programming, IntenseOrange
+#### category must be one of following: General, Programming, IntenseOrange, MaliciousMango, ProjectLemon, Academic
-### Additional categories can be added in the folder _categories
+#### Additional categories can be added in the folder _categories

 author: Fredrik Johansson   # Optional but highly recommended
 author-link: http://fredrik-johansson.com
 ---